Nathravorn/cubirds_study/README.md

 # Project
 This is a Python project to study the board game Cubirds.

-Currently only the infrastructure to describe a game has been made, playing is still not possible.
+The game is accessible through the `Game` class, which allows one to create a game and play it until the end.
+When the game reaches the end, text will be printed to indicate this.

 # Example
 The project can be tested by initializing an instance of `Game` and describing it using the `state_summary` method.

 Output of `print(Game(2).state_summary())`: